Projective Integral Updates for High-Dimensional Variational Inference: Analysis of Blocked Mean-Field Quadratures

 \section{Analysis of Blocked Mean-Field Quadratures}

-This section begins with a discussion of blocked mean-field quadratures in \Cref{sub:block_mean_field}.
-This line of reasoning provides a stepping stone to the more powerful quasirandom sequences discussed in \Cref{sub:quasirandom}.
+\Cref{sub:block_mean_field} begins with a discussion of blocked mean-field quadratures, providing a stepping stone to the more powerful quasirandom sequences discussed in \Cref{sub:quasirandom}.
 See \Cref{sec:numerical_integration} for numerical integration experiments for various mean-field distributions with corresponding basis functions.